Buzut/steroids/README.md

 ## Getting Started
 Node.js and npm are used to lint, compile and minify your code (CSS & JS).

 In addition to these, you'll need Gzip and Brotli installed on the system to enjoy pre-compression of your assets.
-Gzip is already shipped with most OSes but Brotli needs an install.
+Gzip is already shipped with most OSes but Brotli often needs an install.
 Nothing complicated though:

 ```
 # Debian-like distros